 When it comes to buying and selling a property, an estate agent is invaluable.
 Not only do they provide valuable expertise to ensure the process is successful, but they also offer valuable reassurance and peace of mind.
 For more information on how to sell your home, find out everything you need to know here.

-The fees charged by estate agents can vary depending on a number of factors such as the location, type of property, and the level of service you require.
-Some estate agents charge a commission fee that is a percentage of the final sale price of the property.
+Purplebricks don't believe in charging for estate agent fees.
+We don't charge a commission, or a flat fee.
+It might seem weird in a world where you have to pay what feels like everything, to offer you all of our wonderful services free of charge.
+But believe us, it really is that simple.
+So, is it typical for estate agents to be free?
+Put simply: no. Typically the fees charged by estate agents can vary depending on a number of factors such as the location, type of property, and the level of service you require.
+Some estate agents charge a commission fee which sits on average at 0.75 - 3% of the final sale price.
 Some estate agents also charge a fixed fee for their services, regardless of the final sale price of the property.
 And finally, some estate agents may charge additional fees for marketing expenses such as professional photography, floor plans, advertising, and online listings.

 At Purplebricks, we don’t charge commission or a percentage of the sale price.
 Instead, we charge a fair fixed fee, so you know exactly what you’ll pay from the start.
 Find out more about our estate agent fees.

 To find out more about how much it costs to sell your property, read our ‘Cost of Selling a Home’ article.

 What is the best way to sell your house?